Diophantine approximation on conics: Introduction

 \end{thm} In words, the Lagrange and Markoff spectra are scalings by $m$ of the \emph{$n$-spectra,} which depend on $n$ alone and arise naturally from considering the conic $XZ = nY^2$.
 In general, any pair $(m,n)$ can be gotten from the conic

 Thus we can say that every $\C$ behaves like one of the $\C_{m,n}$ for the purposes of Diophantine approximation, whether or not it is integrally isomorphic to it.

 The $n$-Markoff spectrum appeared in the work of Schmidt \cite[p.~15]{SchMinII} by generalizing the work of Markoff on minima of binary quadratic forms.
 It is also studied by Vulakh \cite[Section 7]{VulakhMarkov}; see also the survey article of Malyshev (\cite[Section 5]{MalyshevR}; see \cite{Malyshev1981MarkovAL} for English translation).
-The $n$-Lagrange spectrum appears to be unstudied.
+The discrete parts of the $2$- and $5$-Markoff spectra, which were described by Schmidt, have additional combinatorial structure investigated by Abe, Aitchison, and Rittaud \cite{AbeRittaudPalindromes,AbeTwoColor} The $n$-Lagrange spectrum appears to be unstudied in general.
 It is hoped that this paper rekindles interest in $n$-spectra, which are thus seen to be natural from multiple perspectives.
 On the other hand, it seems unlikely that the $n$-spectra exhaust the possibilities of Diophantine approximation even on rational curves.